Meriem-Bounaas/OrangeHRM-Selenium/README.md

 3. Create an employee.
 4. Create an employee without username.
 5. Search for an employee by ID.
+6. Update employee's ID.
-6. Logout as the administrator.
+7. Logout as the administrator.
-7. Login using the valid credentials of the created employee.
+8. Login using the valid credentials of the created employee.
-8. Insert the employee's Gender,Marital Status, Blood, Address and email.
+9. Insert the employee's Gender,Marital Status, Blood, Address and email.

 # Scenarios:
 1. Login to orange hrm demo site: https://opensource-demo.orangehrmlive.com/